 Freeview Play means the TV comes with 7 on demand players built in, BBC iPlayer, ITV Hub, All 4, My5, UKTV Play, CBS Catchup Channels UK, and Horror Bites.

-There is over 20,000 hours of on demand content to choose from, but with Freeview Play's Search and Recommendations, it is even easier to find and discover new content.
+There are over 30,000 hours of on demand content to choose from, but with Freeview Play's Search and Recommendations, it is even easier to find and discover new content.